dijasila/Atomic-Simulation-Recipees/README.md

 ----------------
 The recipes are divided into the following groups:

-- Property recipes: Recipes that calculate a property for a given materials.
+- Property recipes: Recipes that calculate a property for a given atomic structure.
+  The scripts should use the file in the current folder called `structure.json`.
   These scripts should only assume the existence of files in the same folder.
-  For example: The ground state recipe gs.py should only require an existence of a starting atomic structure, in our case this is called `structure.json`
+  Example recipes: `asr.gs`, `asr.bandstructure`, `asr.structureinfo`.

-- Structure recipes: These are recipes that produce a new atomic structure.
+- Structure recipes: These are recipes that can produce a new atomic structure in this folder.
-  When these scripts are run they produce a new folder containing a `structure.json` such that all property-recipes can be evaluated for the new structure in the new folder.
-For example: The relax recipe which relaxes the atomic structure produces new folders "nm/" "fm/" and "afm/" if these structures are close to the lowest energy structure.
-Each of these folders contain a new `structure.json` from which the property recipes can be evaluated.

-- Post-processing recipes: Recipes that do no actual calculations and only serves to collect and present data.
+  Example: `asr.relax` takes the atomic structure in `unrelaxed.json` in the current folder and produces a relaxed structure in `structure.json` that the property recipes can use.

+- Setup recipes: These recipes are located in the asr.setup folder and the purpose of these recipes is to set up new atomic structures in new folders.
+  Example: `asr.setup.magnetize`, `asr.push`, `asr.setup.unpackdatabase` all
+  takes some sort of input and produces folders with new atomic structures that can be relaxed.